Remember Big Daddy and Giant Haystacks ? ITV bring backs wrestling with a show made in Norwich

 But for the rest of us Saturday afternoons in the 1970s and 80s were all about booing and cheering at the telly while those gargantuan wrestlers and other icons like them tried to flatten each other.

 Well now ITV is bringing the hugely popular show back.
 What's more it's being made in our region.
-Natalie Gray reports :

 Back in the 70s and 80s, just before the Saturday football results, World Of Sport Wrestling would have the whole family shouting at the telly.
 And now decades on it's a new generation of professional wrestlers who we will be booing and cheering .